Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

 9. Click the [STOCK IN MATERIAL] button to post all selected materials.
     The *Please wait...* notice and a confirmation window are displayed.
 Click [OK] to confirm the process.
 The materials are posted to the selected storage shelves.
 The stock values are updated accordingly.

-    > [Info] The procedure to release from stock and transfer stock is identical.
+    > [Info] The procedure to release from stock and transfer stock is similar.
 Just select the corresponding tab and follow the steps described above.